palewire/first-visual-story/readthedocs/index.rst

     :width: 100%

-Add a line break with a ``<br>`` tag.
+It looks the same!
+To put each one on its own line, add a line break with a ``<br>`` tag.
 That's just boring old HTML.
 Writing pages with a templating language like nunjucks is typically nothing more than mixing traditional HTML with the programming and print tags that negotiate your data files and other settings variables.

 .. code-block:: jinja